haskell-infra/auron/README.md

 LICENSE

-Paladin is released under the MIT license except as otherwise noted.
+Auron is released under the MIT license except as otherwise noted.